 The Department of Internal Medicine provides a number of internally supported funding opportunities for faculty and trainee investigators, consistent with our mission to improve health through innovative multidisciplinary research.
 Over $200,000 in awards is provided each year through the Distinguished Research Achievement Award, Jr. and Sr. Faculty Pilot Awards, Collaborative Challenge Award, Trainee Award, Post Doc Travel Award, Outcomes Award and Rehn Family Research Award Funding.
 This funding has increased the number of research external awards and quality publications.

-- DOIM 2021 -Sr. and Jr. Faculty Pilot Project-Rehn Family Research-Collaborative Challenge-Associate Chairs Intramural Awards RFA- Final 2-25-21 (PDF)
+- DOIM 2022 RFA -Sr. and Jr. Faculty Pilot Projects-Rehn Family Research-Collaborative Challenge-Impact Award Intramural Awards Final 2-25-22 ARS

 - DOIM Submission Incentive Program (PDF)

 - DOIM Research Recognition Rewards (PDF)

 - Internal Medicine Grant Funding Awardees 2016- 2022